File Processing Options

 Sharpening and Image Resolution in Relation to Viewing Distance, Printing Process and Screen Ruling

-Example 1: For offset printing with a screen ruling of 70 l/cm (178 lpi), details down to 0.14 mm wide can be accurately reproduced, which also defines the maximum sharpening radius.
-With the 1.5 times reserve, the image resolution should be at least 267 ppi.
+Example 1: An offset print with a screen ruling of 70 l/cm (178 lpi) can reliably reproduce details up to 0.14 mm wide, which also defines the maximum radius of sharpening.
+With a 1.5-fold reserve, the image resolution should be at least 267 ppi.

-Example 2: For an exhibition stand that will be viewed from a distance of 1m, normal eyesight can pickup details down to approximately 0.2 mm, which can be used to determine the sharpening radius.
-With a 1.5 times reserve, an image resolution of 191 ppi is sufficient here.
+Example 2: At a trade fair stand viewed from a distance of 1 m, the normal eye can detect details down to approximately 0.2 mm, which determines the radius of sharpening.
+With a 1.5-fold reserve, an image resolution of 191 ppi is sufficient.